maniacx/Battery-Health-Charging/docs/Device-Compatibility/Dell.md

 {: .note-title }
 > Dell command configure:
 >
-> * Close source and was the later developed by Dell.
+> * A closed-source tool developed later by Dell.
 > * distributed by Dell and is available at link below:<br><https://www.dell.com/support/kbdoc/en-us/000178000/dell-command-configure>

-* For some Dell model, libsmbios works well but Dell command configure doesn't and for others Dell laptops Dell Command Configure works well, but libsmbios doesn't.
-* It is entirely up to the user to choose which package to use and test if it works.
+* Some Dell models work better with libsmbios, while others with Dell Command Configure.
+* Users should choose and test the package that works best for their model.
-* If both package are installed, the extension will detect and give an option to choose the package the extension should use to interact.
+* If both packages are installed, the extension will prompt the user to select the preferred package.

-## Detection
+## Detection Mechanism

 {: .new-title }
 > libsmbios
 >
-> This Extension will check if the module `smbios-battery-ctl` from **libsmbios** is installed at the default location.<br>`/usr/sbin/smbios-battery-ctl`
+> The extension checks if `smbios-battery-ctl` from **libsmbios** is installed at <br>`/usr/sbin/smbios-battery-ctl`.

 {: .note-title }
 > Dell Command Configure
 >
-> This Extension will also check if **Dell Command Center** is installed at the default location.<br>`/opt/dell/dcc/cctk`
+> The extension checks for the installation of **Dell Command Center** at <br>`/opt/dell/dcc/cctk`.

-* If the extension find any one module installed (`smbios-battery-ctl or cctk`), it will use that module to change mode/threshold
-* If the extension finds both `smbios-battery-ctl and cctk` modules installed, it will display an option to choose the package to use for changing threshold/mode as shown below.
+* If both `smbios-battery-ctl` and `cctk` are found, an option to choose the preferred package is presented.

 <img src="../assets/images/device-compatibility/dell/choose-package.png" width="100%">